-- "Its smooth ride and quiet-running drivetrain brought a sense of calm to a commute that often inspires frenetic hurling of epithets." -- The Wall Street Journal
+- "Its smooth ride and quiet-running drivetrain brought a sense of calm to a commute that often inspires frenetic hurling of epithets." -- The Wall Street Journal (2013)

 Acceleration and Power

 - "Around town, however, the 2013 Fusion hybrid feels delightfully responsive, no doubt due to the fact that the hybrid's electric motor delivers its maximum-rated 117 lb-ft of torque (an increase of 11 lb-ft over last year's hybrid) instantaneously.
-Never does the new Fusion hybrid's powertrain feel anything but tractable." -- Car and Driver
+Never does the new Fusion hybrid's powertrain feel anything but tractable." -- Car and Driver (2013)

 - "It's tough to notice the Hybrid's transitions.
-They're tabletop smooth and the interior is almost bank-vault quiet." -- Motor Trend
+They're tabletop smooth and the interior is almost bank-vault quiet." -- Motor Trend (2013)

 Handling and Braking

 - "The Hybrid rides as if it were a street-legal Lay-Z-Boy.
-Its steering has the most artificial assist of the lineup, and it gently rolls and bounds when pushed hard into corners." -- Motor Trend
+Its steering has the most artificial assist of the [Fusion] lineup, and it gently rolls and bounds when pushed hard into corners." -- Motor Trend (2013)

 - "The finessing of the regenerative and friction braking is less successful.
-The regenerative brakes are grabby at all but the lightest touch, and the transition to friction braking is not seamless." -- Automobile Magazine
+The regenerative brakes are grabby at all but the lightest touch, and the transition to friction braking is not seamless." -- Automobile Magazine (2013)

 Next Steps: Ford Fusion Hybrid

-- See what others paid for the 2013 Ford Fusion Hybrid
+- See what others paid for the 2015 Ford Fusion Hybrid

-- View Ford Fusion Hybrid Photos
+- Search used Ford Fusion Hybrid for sale (None listings)

 - See Affordable Midsize Cars rankings